openfl/OpenFLDevelopersGuide/working-with-movie-clips/controlling-movie-clip-playback.md

 # Controlling movie clip playback {#controlling-movie-clip-playback}

 Flash uses the metaphor of a timeline to convey animation or a change in state.
 Any visual element that employs a timeline must be either a MovieClip object or extend from the MovieClip class.
-While ActionScript can direct any movie clip to stop, play, or go to another point on the timeline, it cannot be used to dynamically create a timeline or add content at specific frames; this is only possible using the Flash authoring tool.
+While Haxe can direct any movie clip to stop, play, or go to another point on the timeline, it cannot be used to dynamically create a timeline or add content at specific frames; this is only possible using the Flash authoring tool.

-When a MovieClip is playing, it progresses along its timeline at a speed dictated by the frame rate of the SWF file.
-Alternatively, you can override this setting by setting the Stage.frameRate property in ActionScript.
+When a MovieClip is playing, it progresses along its timeline at a speed dictated by the frame rate of the project.
+Alternatively, you can override this setting by setting the Stage.frameRate property in Haxe.

 **Playing movie clips and stopping playback**